Copy for this article was written by Kimberly Wilson, RN, BSN, PharmD

 TIP: Leave the needle in the vial while doing this.
 If needed, the plunger can be used to pull more medication into the syringe or to push air bubbles and extra medication into the vial.

-TIP: A new needle can be attached to the syringe for injection.
+TIP: Attach a new needle to the syringe before giving the injection.

 4- Pinch a 1-1/2 to 2-inch fold of skin between your thumb and index finger.
 Pull the skin and subcutaneous tissue away from the muscle.

 5- Hold the syringe like a pencil or dart.
 Inject needle into the fold of skin at a 45-degree angle.

 6- While keeping the skin pinched, push the plunger on the syringe to push the medication into the tissue.
 After the medication is delivered, release the skin, and take the needle out.

 7- Place the needle into a puncture-resistant container.

 8- If injection site bleeds, apply light pressure with gauze and use a band-aid if needed.
 Some bruising is normal.